collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

+[//]: # (Image References)

+[image1]: ./Output_Images/Nvidia_Behavioral_Cloning_Architecture.png "Architecture"
+[image2]: ./Output_Images/track1.png "Track1"
+[image3]: ./Output_Images/track2.png "Track2"

 **Behavioral Cloning Project**

+### Here is a link to the video result.
+Note the view of the video is from the viewpoint of the hood, not top-down as it was in training: [Video_Output](./Output_Video/Autonomous_Mode_Result.mp4)

 The goals of this project were the following:
 * Use the simulator provided by Udacity to collect data of good driving behavior
 * Build, a convolution neural network using Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road

-[//]: # (Image References)

-[image1]: ./Output_Images/Nvidia_Behavioral_Cloning_Architecture.png "Architecture"
-[image2]: ./Output_Images/track1.png "Track1"
-[image3]: ./Output_Images/track2.png "Track2"